ome/omero-guide-introduction/docs/group-user-management.rst

       iv.
 Click on the Pencil button |image1|

       v.
-You can add or remove members or group’s owners.
-Change permissions etc..
+You can add or remove members or group’s owners, change permissions etc..

       vi.
 Make sure that the data owned by a user is moved or transferred to another user before removing the user from the group